Contributed by ACI Partners.

 1. Market Overview

 Moldova’s capital market started its existence in 1994, following a mass privatization process.
-Since then this sector has been subject to several reforms, which continue until today.
-Notwithstanding the continuing reform, Moldova’s capital market is still characterized by insufficiently developed capital market infrastructure, a limited number of financial instruments, a limited range of financial intermediation services, and a limited number of private investors interested in investing in financial instruments.
+Since then, the Moldovan capital market has been subject to several reforms, but until nowadays is characterized as underdeveloped.
+Among the factors determining the low level of the Moldovan capital market development are named the absence of liquid financial instruments, lack of institutional investors, and low degree of confidence in investing in financial instruments.

 2. Overview of the local stock exchange and listing segments (markets)

 2.1.
 Regulated market